-The Stream audio output references the Web-listening utility, which is independent of AoIP streaming.
+The Stream audio output references the Web-listening utility, which is independent of the Dante-based AoIP streaming.
 Web-listening relates to the little loudspeaker icon at the top of each SOFIA 565 Web interface page, which can be clicked-on by as many as 10 users at the same time who have Internet access to the unit.
+Also note that you can enter the IP address of the unit in the address bar of any browser, as described on Page 16.

-The streaming Format: defaults to the popular MP3 standard, although it may be reset to OGG, a family of audio file types that may enjoy a slight sonic advantage over MP3, in addition to being free from draconian licensing encumbrances.
+The streaming Format: defaults to the popular MP3 standard, although it may be reset to OGG, a family of audio file types that may enjoy a slight sonic advantage over MP3.